omkarm0542/BiomedicalInformatics-and-AI/README.md

 * Electronic health records (EHR) and medical imaging analysis
 * Genomics, proteomics, and bioinformatics applications
 * Ethics, privacy, and legal considerations in Biomedical Informatics and AI

+# Folder Structure
+The repository is organized into the following folders:

+* Datasets: Contains various publicly available biomedical datasets for research and experimentation.
+* Code: Includes code examples, algorithms, and implementations of AI techniques applied to biomedical problems.
+* Papers: Provides a collection of relevant research papers and articles related to Biomedical Informatics and AI.
+* Tutorials: Contains step-by-step tutorials, guides, and Jupyter notebooks explaining different concepts and techniques.
+* Resources: Includes additional resources such as books, online courses, and links to relevant websites.

+# Contributing
+Contributions to this repository are highly welcome.
+If you have any resources, code, or papers that you would like to add, please follow these steps:

+* Fork the repository.
+* Create a new branch for your contribution.
+* Add your content to the appropriate folder.
+* Commit your changes and push the branch to your forked repository.
+* Open a pull request, providing a clear description of the changes you made.

+Please ensure that your contributions adhere to the guidelines and best practices of the repository.

+# License
+The content in this repository is provided under the MIT License.
+By contributing to this repository, you agree to license your contributions under the same license.